 Prevention Through Your PT

 Your physical therapist is the ideal point of care to help assess your fall risk as well as aide in prevention.
 Some clients may need only mild work on balance and muscle strength, while other clients may need more intense intervention.
 Your physical therapist will provide a thorough assessment of your movement, muscle strengths and weaknesses, balance, and areas where you can improve.
 S/he can then guide you in exercises that can improve any deficits so you’ll be less likely to suffer a dangerous fall.
 This is especially important for older clients who have already fallen; many people become anxious after a fall, especially if it causes injury.
 Then they will begin limiting activity or movement in an attempt to avoid another serious fall – when in fact activity and movement done properly are far more likely to prevent a fall than staying sedentary.
 If you’ve suffered a fall already, even if you weren’t injured, your physical therapist can help get and keep you more active and show you proper movement techniques.
 Many older individuals are also battling myriad health issues; your PT will tailor a program specifically to your needs and lifestyle.

 If you or your loved ones have suffered a fall or are struggling with balance and mobility, call Body One Physical Therapy today.
 We’ve helped many clients recover from injury as well as prevent injury and we’d love to help you, too.
-Body One is locally-owned, with five locations serving central Indiana: Downtown Indianapolis, North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+Body One is locally-owned, with three locations serving central Indiana: North Indianapolis, Fishers, and Zionsville.
 Don’t accept that life as you know it is over just because you’re “over the hill” – let us help get you back on your feet and feeling great.